 ADLIPS is the acronym for Automatic Data Link Plotting System and was a Canadian development, first started in 1973-4.
 It enabled ships without tactical computer systems (ie St Laurent, IRE, Mackenzie and Annapolis classes) to exchange tactical information with ships so fitted, such as the DDH 280 class which uses the Command and Control System 280 (CCS 280).
 Generally speaking, the CCS computer polled the peripheral systems and used the information to compile the Operational picture.
 Electronic Warfare (EW) data was a one-way transfer; the CCS computer did not send information back to the EW supervisor.
 That was done by intercom.
 In addition, ADLIPS would permit Canadian ships to exchange tactical information with our US and UK allies.
 Program delays meant that this new system was only fitted to a few ships by the early 1980's.

-ADLIPS was a federated system based on smaller version of the CCS 280 (1972).
+ADLIPS was a federated system.
 A federated system is one where a central processor controls all the inputs and outputs.
 Unfortunately everything in a federated system dies if the central computer goes down for any reason.
 In contrast, the CCS for the new Halifax Class ships is a distributed architecture system.
 Canada pioneered this system in destroyer-sized ships, building on the strengths of the CCS 280 system.
 In distributed architecture, all systems are attached to a data bus.
 The failure of a subsystem only causes a graceful degradation of the overall system, not a complete failure.
 The sonar and EW systems supplied information to ADLIPS when interrogated.
 There was one display dedicated to air control and one anti-submarine (A/S) position.
 Sonar data from a helicopter could be displayed on ADLIPS.

 |ADLIPS External and Internal Block Diagram circa 1985.
 Click to enlarge.
 System components are represented within the dashed box on the drawing .
 The AN/UYK-505 computer was basically the UYK-502 with a memory upgrade from 64 kb to 128 kb of memory.
 ADLIPS is now obsolete.
 (Drawing courtesy Canadian Navy)|